 As in other ISU programs, students will benefit from the shared experience of an international, interactive working environment with other professionals, graduate researchers and senior undergraduate students.
 Successful completion of the program can lead to a graduate qualification or credit towards undergraduate programs in Australia and internationally.
 Program graduates will become part of the professional networking forum of ISU alumni, faculty members and visiting lecturers.

-Conducted in partnership with the University of South Australia (UniSA), 2013 will be the third consecutive session held at UniSA’s Mawson Lakes campus in Adelaide, Australia.
+Conducted in partnership with the University of South Australia (UniSA), 2014 will be the fourth consecutive session held at UniSA’s Mawson Lakes campus in Adelaide, Australia.

 The SHS-SP’s interdisciplinary program delivers an expertly designed curriculum suited to the space education needs of professionals seeking additional knowledge of international space systems and services, graduate researchers in all fields seeking a broader understanding of the context of their work, and undergraduate students seeking exposure to the International, Intercultural, and Interdisciplinary aspects of space that are not available in their home institution studies.